 Virtual meetings are exactly as they sound.
 A meeting that is held online, or an event that takes place virtually.
 It is an online environment where people can interact, rather than meeting at a physical location.
 It is a gathering of people to interact, share ideas, and share an experience, all online.

-This means that individuals based anywhere in the world simply have to dial in, as opposed with traveling to a meeting venue.
+This means that individuals based anywhere in the world simply have to dial in, as opposed to traveling to a meeting venue.
 It can take the form of video, text, or audio chats.

 Virtual meetings ensure inclusivity, as they allow all employees to partake in important discussions regardless of where they are based.